Paperspace/paperspace-node/scripts.md

 `curl https://metadata.paperspace.com/script`

+Note: this form of download only works from within the machine assigned to the script.

 If you are using an existing vm or template and would like to take advantage of the startup script functionality, simply create an executable file with the following contents at /var/lib/cloud/scripts/per-boot/fetch-and-execute-startup-script.sh:

 ```